-If you would like to help host a Coffee Hour, or you would like to volunteer your time or food items for the aforementioned special receptions, Shari Miller is our Vestry representative for Fellowship.
-You can also check with Laura Rosato for youth events or other details.
+If you would like to help host a Coffee Hour, or you would like to volunteer your time or food items for the aforementioned special receptions, you can check with Laura Rosato.

 There are many other avenues for fellowship at Good Shepherd (check your Updates, Newsletters and this website for dates), such as:

 CHURCH PICNIC: in September, the Sunday after Labor Day: an outdoor Eucharist, dish-to-pass (always a smorgasbord), and the enticing scent of hots/hamburgers cooking as we worship together and welcome folks back from summer.
 Field games for the kids!

 GOLF: Each fall, Good Shepherd hosts its annual Bruce Mason Memorial Golf Tournament.
 This fellowship tradition honors the memory of Bruce, a beloved parishioner who took up the game later in life.
 Entry fees are modest compared to most charity events, but we always seem to raise

 enough (through hole sponsors and area businesses) to